kubermatic/docs/content/kubermatic/master/tutorials_howtos/CCM_migration/_index.en.md

 ```

 When this feature gets enabled in a cluster belonging to a supported cloud provider, a mutating webhook patches the cluster
-by adding two different annotations, leading to the following resulting cluster:
+by adding two different annotations, producing the following cluster:

 ```yaml
 apiVersion: kubermatic.k8s.io/v1